metoppv/improver/doc/source/extended_documentation/calibration/calibration_data_ingestion.rst

 will be matched using both wmo_id and station_id.
 Other columns will be ignored.
 If the truth DataFrame contains a units column, then it will be used for the units of the output truth cube.
 Otherwise, the units of the truth cube will be copied from the units of the forecast DataFrame.
+The station_id data may be either string or int.
+Any other columns not mentioned above will be ignored.

 A summary of the expected contents of a truth table is shown below.